 Bolivia is a country rich with silver, tin and other metals, and mining has for centuries been the central industry.
 In recent years, large natural gas and oil resources have been discovered, which led to a high growth.
-However, the country is deeply indebted and highly dependent on development aid.
-The gap between the rich and the poor is enormous and the majority of the population lives in poverty, mostly in rural areas.
-Particularly difficult is the situation for indigenous peoples, who have poorer health, shorter life expectancy, higher unemployment, lower income and have lower lever of education than the average.
+The gap between the rich and the poor is still great, even though important progress has been made.
+Particularly vulnerable are indigenous peoples, who have poorer health, shorter life expectancy, higher unemployment, lower income and have a lower level of education than the average.
 Women and children are also particularly vulnerable.
 Seven out of ten women have been victims of some form of gender-based violence, which is the highest level in Latin America.
 Child labour occurs especially in rural areas.
 The Government has lowered the minimum age for work.

 The Government's Agenda Patriótica, a plan to be fulfilled in 2025, prioritises combating poverty, providing basic services to the population such as water, electricity and communications, education, health services as well as sustainable use of natural resources.
 A national five-year development plan was adopted in 2016 based on Agenda Patriótica.

-After a long period during which governments and military coups continuously succeeded one another, Bolivia saw re-establishment of democracy in the 1980s.
+After a long period during which governments and military coups continuously succeeded one another, Bolivia saw re-establishment of democracy in 1982.
 However, the country’s political situation remained unstable.
 Economic crisis imposed austerity measures that contributed to social unrest.
-After the turn of the millennium, the country was rattled by strikes and demonstrations, and two presidents were forced to resign under tumultuous circumstances.
+After the turn of the millennium, the country was shaken by strikes and demonstrations, and two presidents were forced to resign under tumultuous circumstances.

-Evo Morales came to power with the support of the poverty-stricken indigenous people, and has since been reelected with a good margin.
-A new constitution that gave indigenous people greater rights was adopted and the state took control over key natural resources such as water, gas and oil.
+Evo Morales came to power with the support of the poor indigenous population, and has since been re-elected with a good margin.
+A new constitution that gave indigenous peoples greater rights was adopted and the state took control over key natural resources such as water, gas and oil.
 The right-wing opposition that is mostly based in the rich lowlands protested, but was at the same time given greater regional autonomy.
 There is an ongoing decentralisation to give autonomy to regions, municipalities and indigenous communities.
 But even though the process is emphasised in the constitution, it is going slowly.

-Election of Evo Morales for president and a good economic climate have resulted in a number of policy changes that, among other things, have led to an increased involvement of government in the economy and job creation, and given generous contributions to citizens.
-At the same, weak institutions and political tensions create the risk that could impede efforts to fight against poverty.
+The election of Evo Morales as president and a good economic climate have resulted in a number of policy changes that, among other things, have led to greater state involvement in the economy and the creation of new, more generous contributions to citizens.
+At the same, weak institutions and political tensions risk impeding efforts to fight against poverty.
 The ongoing power struggle between different parts and levels of government has come to dominate the political agenda.

 Bolivia has for decades been a democracy with great popular participation.
-Voter turnout has increased considerably in recent years, particularly among the indigenous people.
+Voter turnout has increased considerably in recent years, particularly among the indigenous population.